ankita-dharne/CCConnect/README.md

-# Mapbox React Application
+# Citizen Council Connect

-This project is a React application that integrates Mapbox for displaying a map with icons and popups.
-It demonstrates how to use Mapbox in a React environment to visualize geographical data.
+This project is a React application that try to give analysis on database on citizen survey and also collect survey to create a rich data source.

 ## Getting Started